svkucheryavski/mdatoolsm.gitbook/chapter4/text.md

 ```

 ## Exploring the results

-Any model object in `mdatools` has at least two methods for exploring the model as well as the calibration and validation results.
-First is `summary` which shows model performance and the second is `plot` which shows a set of plots for a quick overview of the model.
+Any result object in `mdatools` has at least two methods for exploring the results.
+First is `summary`, which shows statistics on how model performs on a particular data set, and the second is `plot` which shows a set of plots for a quick overview of the results.

 ## Exploring the models